 APPLICABLE TO FINAL OUTFALL(S): 001

-REPORTED ON DMR AS FINAL OUTFALL: 001
+REPORTED AS FINAL OUTFALL:

-EFFLUENT DILUTION SERIES (%): 22, 30, 40, 53 and 71

-CRITICAL DILUTION (%): 53
+CRITICAL DILUTION

+EFFLUENT DILUTION SERIES:

-COMPOSITE SAMPLE TYPE: Defined at PART I
+COMPOSITE SAMPLE TYPE:

+Defined at PART I

+TEST SPECIES/METHODS:

-TEST SPECIES/METHODS: 40 CFR Part 136
+40 CFR Part 136

-Ceriodaphnia dubia chronic static renewal survival and reproduction test, Method 1002.0, EPA 821 R 02 013, or the most recent update thereof.
-This test should be terminated when 60% of the surviving females in the control produce three broods or at the end of eight days, whichever comes first.

-Pimephales promelas (Fathead minnow) chronic static renewal 7-day larval survival and growth test, Method 1000.0, EPA 821 R 02 013 or the most recent update thereof.
+Daphnia pulex acute static renewal 48 hour definitive toxicity test using EPA-821-R-02-012, or the latest update thereof.
 A minimum of five (5) replicates with eight (8) organisms per replicate must be used in the control and in each effluent dilution of this test.

+Pimephales promelas (Fathead minnow) acute static renewal 48 hour definitive toxicity test using EPA 821 R 02 012, or the latest update thereof.
+A minimum of five (5) replicates with eight (8) organisms per replicate must be used in the control and in each effluent dilution of this test.

-- b.
-The NOEC (No Observed Lethal Effect Concentration) is herein defined as the greatest effluent dilution at and below which lethality or sublethality that is statistically different from the control (0% effluent) at the 95% confidence level does not occur.
-Chronic lethal test failure is defined as a demonstration of a statistically significant lethal effect at test completion to a test species at or below the critical dilution.
-Chronic sub-lethal test failure is defined as a demonstration of a statistically significant sub-lethal effect (i.e., growth or reproduction) at test completion to a test species at or below the critical dilution. - c.
+b.
+The NOEC (No Observed Lethal Effect Concentration) is defined as the greatest effluent dilution at and below which lethality that is statistically different from the control (0% effluent) at the 95% confidence level does not occur.
+Acute test failure is defined as a demonstration of a statistically significant lethal effect at test completion to a test species at or below the critical dilution.

+c.
 This permit may be reopened to require whole effluent toxicity limits, chemical specific effluent limits, additional testing, and/or other appropriate actions to address toxicity.